PaulMuniu/Phase-4-Group-Project/README.md

  ##  Project Overview
 The real estate market is dynamic and constantly evolving.
 To stay competitive and profitable, real estate companies need to analyze market trends.
-Happy Homes Partners(our clients), a real estate investor, recognizes the importance of data science in identifying lucrative investment opportunities and guiding clients towards profitable decisions.
+Happy Homes Partners (our client), a real estate investor, recognizes the importance of data science in identifying lucrative investment opportunities and guiding clients towards profitable decisions.